johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             1. Short circuits in DC Motors:
                 > Check all rotor windings for shorts at the commutator.
-                > Place one probe between each of the windings on the rotor and the other probe on the stator winding(s).
+                > Then place one probe between each of the windings on the rotor and the other probe on the stator winding(s).
                 > Then test both of those to the thermocouple and to the ground.
                 > All of these should be open circuits.